mead-ml/mead-baseline/README.md

 ## Convolution - Max Over Time Architecture (CMOT)

-This code provides (at the moment) a pure Lua/Torch7 and pure Python Tensorflow and Keras implementations -- no preprocessing of the dataset with python, nor HDF5 is required!
+This code provides a pure Lua/Torch7 and pure Python Tensorflow and Keras implementations -- no preprocessing of the dataset with python, nor HDF5 is required.
 The Torch code depends on a tiny module that can load word2vec in Torch (https://github.com/dpressel/emb) either as a model, or as an nn.LookupTable.
 It is important to note that these models can easily be implemented with other deep learning frameworks, and without much work, can also be implemented from scratch!
 Over time, this package will hopefully provide alternate implementations in other DL Frameworks and programming languages.

-When the GPU is used, the code *assumes that cudnn (R4) is available* and installed.
+When the GPU is used, the code *assumes that cudnn (>= R4) is available* and installed.
 This is because the performance gains over the 'cunn' implementation are significant (e.g., 3 minutes -> 30 seconds).

 *Details*

 This is inspired by Yoon Kim's paper "Convolutional Neural Networks for Sentence Classification", and before that Collobert's "Sentence Level Approach."
 The implementations provided here are basically the Kim static and non-static models.

 To use multiple filter widths at the same time, like in the Kim paper (they use 3,4 and 5), pass in -filtsz {3,4,5} at the command line.
-By default, the model uses a single filter, which probably makes more sense as a baseline implementation and is slightly easier to replicate from scratch.

 This code doesn't implement multi-channel, as this probably does not make sense as a baseline.
 It does also support adding a hidden projection layer (if you pass hsz), which is kind of like the "Sentence Level Approach" in the Collobert et al. paper, "Natural Language Processing (Almost) from Scratch"

 Temporal convolutional output total number of feature maps is configurable (this is also defines the size of the max over time layer, by definition).
 This code offers several optimization options (adagrad, adadelta, adam and vanilla sgd).
-The Kim paper uses adadelta, which seems to work best for fine-tuning, but vanilla SGD often works great for static embeddings.
+The Kim paper uses adadelta, which works well, but vanilla SGD often works great for static embeddings.
 Input signals are always padded to account for the filter width, so edges are still handled.

 Despite the simplicity of these approaches, we have found that on many datasets this performs better than other strong baselines such as NBSVM.